Tag Archives: gaited horse training

 Any bit can be harsh to the horse when used incorrectly or when not properly fitted.

 It is important to point out HOW a rider uses a bit, whether single joint, double joint, Mullen, or curb (shank).
 Many gaited horse riders are taught to hold their hands out to each side in a low, fixed position with contact.
 Some riders pull back on the reins with both hands.
 These actions put pressure on the horse’s tongue and cause pain.
 Pain leads to bit avoidance.
-Bit avoidance leads to anxiety, tension, pacing, running away, tossing the head, getting behind the bit, putting the tongue over the bit, gapping the mouth, and more.
+Bit avoidance leads to anxiety, tension, pacing, running away, head tossing, getting behind the bit, putting the tongue over the bit, gapping the mouth, and more.
 This is the opposite of relaxation.

 Which Snaffle Bit Do You Pick and Why?